 with $\Ical_\nu$ being the modified Bessel function of the first kind and order $\nu$.
 Despite its similarities with the OU process, the vM process is not as tractable as the former: no analytical expression for its transition probability density (tpd) is known.
 The vM process has been applied in mathematical biology \citep{Hill1997,Codling2005}, and related extensions were studied in physics in the context of oscillators (see Section 5.3.3 in \cite{Frank2005} and references therein).\\

 The contributions of this paper are two-fold.
-First, we propose ergodic diffusions on the torus whose sdis are well-established distributions from directional statistics.
+Firstly, we propose ergodic diffusions on the torus whose sdis are well-established distributions from directional statistics.
 These diffusions can be regarded as toroidal analogues of the OU process.
 Specifically, we introduce several Langevin diffusions, each defined as the wrapping of a $p$-dimensional Euclidean diffusion solving the time-homogeneous SDE

 where $b:\R^{p}\rightarrow\R^{p}$ is the drift, $\sigma:\R^{p}\rightarrow\R^{p\times p}$ is the diffusion coefficient, and $\bW_t=(W_{t,1},\ldots,W_{t,p})'$ is a vector of $p$ independent standard Wiener processes ($'$ denotes transposition).
 We provide insights on the wrapping of \eqref{eq:sde} and study the properties of the new diffusions.
-We give particular emphasis to the Langevin diffusion with Wrapped Normal (WN) sdi, since this is a toroidal OU analogue with tractable estimation. \\
+We give particular emphasis to the Langevin diffusion with Wrapped Normal (WN) sdi, since this is a toroidal OU analogue with more tractable estimation. \\

 Secondly, we present estimation procedures for discretely observed toroidal diffusions.
 The likelihood function involves the evaluation of the tpd $p_t(\cdot\, | \,\bx_s)$, the density function of the conditional distribution of $\bX_{t+s}$ given $\bX_s=\bx_s$.
-The tpd solves the Fokker-Planck or Kolmogorov's Forward equation, this is, the Partial Differential Equation (PDE)
+The tpd solves the Fokker--Planck or Kolmogorov's Forward equation, this is, the Partial Differential Equation (PDE)